 MARY PARKS – Executive Director

-Mary serves as our Marketing Director in addition to her work in environmental compliance and data management at Red’s Best, a Boston based seafood wholesaler and dayboat cooperative.
+Mary serves as our Executive Director and is a co-author of The Green Crab Cookbook.
 With a background in fisheries science, her roles include bridging our nonprofit to commercial fisheries, organizing outreach and culinary events and managing web design and social media platforms.
-Mary is also leading the development of our paperback cookbook publication

 PETER PHIPPEN - Ecological Director and Marine Conservationist